sergiodxa/personal-api/data/essays/documentation.md

 ---
 title: Documentation, Lessons Learned
 date: 2018-01-17T21:18:58.320Z
-description: After working on the documentation of the ZEIT's API I want to share some insights I learnt from it.
+description: After working on the documentation of the ZEIT's API I want to share some insights I learned from it.
 slug: documentation
 published: true
 lang: en